npdeloss/meirlop/README.md

                         output directory.
   --html                Set this flag to write motif html results table to
                         output directory.
 Includes motif weblogos.
+  --norevcomp           Set this flag to disable searching for reverse
+                        complement of motifs
   --kmer max_k          Set length of kmers to consider during regression.
                         Principal components based on frequency of kmers will be used as a covariates in logistic regression.
 Set to